blaisewf/rvc-cli/README.md

 #### Windows

 Execute the [install.bat](./install.bat) file to activate a Conda environment.
-Afterward, launch the application using `env/python.exe cli.py` instead of the conventional `python cli.py` command.
+Afterward, launch the application using `env/python.exe rvc_cli.py` or  instead of the conventional `python rvc_cli.py` command.

 #### Linux